• Skip to primary navigation

 Coconut Sugar- I’m using coconut sugar as my sweetener.
 Traditionally Hard Palm Sugar is used, but coconut sugar is widely available and I feel it is similar in taste.

 Tomatoes- I used roma tomatoes and sliced them, but cherry tomatoes cut in half work well too.
-You want to keep the seeds in to make the ‘sauce’ for the papaya salad
+You want to keep the seeds in to make the ‘sauce’ for the papaya salad.

 Green Beans- For a more authentic version, use Chines long beans.
-But here I'm using regular raw green beans.
+But I’m using regular raw green beans.

 Mortar and Pestle Method

 Pound garlic cloves and Thai chili peppers in the mortar until a paste is formed.
-The number of Thai peppers you use will depend on how spicy you want it.
-I used 4 for Medium to Hot spice level.
+The number of Thai peppers depends on how spicy you want it.

 Papaya Salad in a brown mortar.